 A brief history of SASNET

-The Swedish Ministry of Foreign Affair´s Asia strategy voiced the same recommendation.
-In 2000, following a process of selection by the Swedish International Development Agency (SIDA), Lund University was selected to house the new institute, which became known as the Swedish South Asian Studies Network (SASNET).
-Initially SASNET was mainly funded by SIDA and partially by Lund University.
-In 2010 Lund University became the sole funding source for SASNET.
+The Swedish Foreign Affairs Ministry's Asia Strategy made the same recommendation.
+In June 1999, SIDA invited Gothenburg University, Lund University, and Uppsala University to submit statements of interest describing how each university envisioned developing research on South Asia.
+After consulting with researchers in the field, Lund University developed a statement that was submitted to SIDA in September 1999.
+In May 2000, SIDA selected Lund University to host the new institute, which became known as the Swedish South Asian Studies Network (SASNET).
+Initially, SASNET was funded mainly by SIDA and partly by Lund University.
+In 2010, Lund University became the sole source of funding for SASNET.

-Once selected.
-Lund University set up a working group to developf a national network for South Asian Studies.
-In October 2000, over 70 Swedish South Asia researchers gathered at a conference in Lund to discuss the formation of the new Swedish South Asian Studies Network.
-After the conference, a modified plan for the development of SASNET was submitted to SIDA and in November 2000 SIDA decided to fund the activities for 2001 and 2002.
-SASNET formally started its activities January 2001.
+Once selected, Lund University established a working group to develop a national network South Asian studies.
+In October 2000, over 70 Swedish South Asian researchers gathered at a conference in Lund to discuss the formation of the new network.
+After the conference, a modified plan for the development of SASNET was submitted to SIDA, and in November 2000, SIDA decided to fund activities for 2001 and 2002.
+SASNET formally started its activities in January 2001.

-In 2015, SASNET began to focus its activities on research.
-It did so by hiring Andreas Johansson, a historian of religion.
-Both Lindberg and Eklund retired from SASNET in 2016.
-Johansson became the new Director of SASNET in November 2016.
+Since 2010, SASNET's mission has been expanded to promote and develop research on South Asia at Lund University.
+In 2015, SASNET began to focus its activities entirely on research.
+Andreas Johansson, a historian of religion, was hired for this purpose.
+Both Lindberg and Eklund left SASNET in 2016.
+Johansson became SASNET's new director in November 2016.
 One of Johansson's main goals was to secure permanent funding for SASNET from Lund University.
 This goal was achieved in January 2018.